braksator/LongestRepeatedStrings/README.md

 ### Notes

-- The `text` and `files` functions automatically clean the text by removing non-alphanumeric characters and splitting it into words.
+- The `text` and `files` functions clean the text by removing non-alphanumeric characters and splitting it into words, can be optionally disabled.
 - Results are sorted by a score, which is calculated based on the length of the substring and the number of occurrences.
 - You can omit specific substrings by passing them in the `omit` array.
 - The `wb` option can be set to `true` to restrict substring matches to word boundaries.